Skip to Content

 How to Bleach Your Hair

-Bleaching your hair might sound intimidating, but with the right steps, it’s totally doable.
+Bleaching your hair at home might feel intimidating, but it’s totally doable with the right steps.

 Preparing Your Hair for Bleaching

-1. Wash your hair with a clarifying shampoo a day or two before to remove buildup, but skip conditioner.
+1. Hair Clarifying is step one—use a clarifying shampoo a day or two before.
+Skip the conditioner.

-3. Always do a strand test for safe hair lightening and to predict how your hair reacts.
+3. Don’t skip Porosity Testing or a strand test to see how your hair reacts.

 Sectioning Your Hair for Even Application